unitycatalog/unitycatalog/docs/ai/client.md

 - **generics**: the `Any` type is not supported.
 All types must be concrete.
 - **defaults**: Default values that are defined in your function signature will be extracted as UC function `DEFAULT` entries in your function.
 Ensure that the default values are valid for your function and that your type hints are correct (using `Optional[<type>]`).
 - **docstring formatting**: In order for relevant information to be extracted from the docstring, the syntax of your docstring must match the [Google Docstring]() conventions. `reST`, `Epytext` and `Numpydoc` style docstrings are **not supported**.
 - **external dependencies**: There is limited library support within the function execution environment.
-Ensure that the environment.
+The list of supported available libraries [can be seen here](https://docs.databricks.com/en/sql/language-manual/sql-ref-syntax-ddl-create-sql-function.html#supported-libraries-in-python-udfs) and is subject to change over time.
 - **overwriting functions**: To replace an existing function, specify the argument `replace=True` when calling `create_python_function`.

 #### Example of a Valid Function